Tutorial Gateway

 Multiple class Objects in Python

-When you create an object or instance of a Python class, it holds a copy of that class, not the actual class.
-It means you can create n number of objects from a single class, and each instance might have different property values or method values.
+When you create an object or instance of a Python class, it holds a copy of that, not the actual one.
+It means you can create n number of objects from a single one, and each instance might have different property values or method values.

-In this Python class example, we created an Employee class.
-Next, we created two objects emp1 and emp2 from that employee class.
+In this example, we created an Employee.
+Next, we created two objects, emp1, and emp2, from that employee.
 As you can see, each instance has different names, ages, and gender.
 Next, we are printing those values as output, and you can see they work!.

 class Employee: